-For instance, the default policy of a task (with no arguments) where a coffee has to be made is the following one:
+For instance, the default policy of a task (with no arguments) to make a coffee is the following one:

 With taskEntry we denote the policy trigger, whose arguments are the task parameters, if any.
 Action req( \,\,\ ) is the essential bit of the APPEL specialization to deal with selection and invocation of services.
 It is generic, i.e. independent of the business domain.
 This action takes three arguments: